 While the PPC model is wonderful, it does come with certain disadvantages.
 These include competitors and the use of bots, which are being exploited, which can burn tens of hundreds of dollars in a few clicks away.
 To counteract this concern, several advertising systems are utilizing customized counterfeiting systems to avoid repeated clicks.

-Which Companies Use PPC Advertising?
+Which Companies Use PPC management services?

 In general, all of the leading advertising networks use this model.